hilam/PythonMarkdownCompiler/README.md

                         Include a file or a string after the content in the body.
   --title TITLE, -t TITLE
+                        Title to use for documents. % will be replace with the actual title.
+  --fallback-title TITLE, -ft TITLE
                         Title to use for document in case no heading is found.
 ```